Artamus/AdventureDataCollector/README.md

 # Usage

-Type `/adc` in game after enabling the addon to see all possible options
+Type `/adc` in game after enabling the addon to see all possible options.